 Other than kale I suppose the actual star of the show is the leftover pulled pork.
 I used some that I pulled out the freezer.
 The good thing about using leftover meat on a pizza is that you don’t need very much to use for the topping.

-I had a small tupperware left and it was enough for two pizzas!
+I had a small tupperware of leftovers left and it was enough for two pizzas!

 Ingredients you need to top this leftover pulled pork pizza with kale: